by-student-2017/QM2Thermo/README.md

 ```
 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]:  1.173000  !
 This is good !
+Base relaxation time [s]:  1.0       !
+This is good !

 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]1.173000     !
 This is bad !
+Base relaxation time [s]1.00e-14     !
+This is bad !

 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]:     1.173000  !
+This is bad !
+Base relaxation time [s]:     1.00e-14  !
 This is bad !
 ```
 4. The calculation is performed using the following command:
 ```